MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-EventLogLevel.md

 ## PARAMETERS

 ### -Server
-!!!
-Exchange Server 2010

-The Server parameter specifies the server for which event categories and log levels are retrieved.

-!!!
-Exchange Server 2013

-The Server parameter specifies the server for which you want to review event categories and log levels.

-!!!
-Exchange Server 2016

 The Server parameter specifies the Exchange server where you want to run this command.
 You can use any value that uniquely identifies the server.
 For example:

 - Name